What is ALE (additional living expenses) coverage?

 When you’re a condo owner or renter, your policy should pick up where your condo building owner’s or landlord’s leaves off.
 Again, read your policy to know if you need more coverage.

-ALE insurance coverage limits
+ALE limits to consider

 Your insurer caps your ALE payments.
 With a homeowners insurance policy, you usually have ALE insurance that equals a certain percentage (often 10-20 percent) of your dwelling coverage.
 For renters and condo owners, ALE is usually calculated as a certain percentage of the policy’s personal property coverage.
 That amount is usually higher (around 50 percent) for condo owners than it is for renters (around 30 percent).